 To make things worse, there is the conspicuous “president’s example” in these tough times of national hunger.
 The president and his folk conspicuously consume foreign luxury goods and services while discouraging the rest of the country from doing so by setting up tight controls on forex, trade and public expenditure.
 The theme of Buhari’s presidency is “I can do it but you cannot do it”.
 Nigeria’s hunger is the result of government failure, but whose?
 The blame game will not stop the hunger afflicting countless Nigerians, thoughtful action will.

-No one can be blamed for taking the view take is that the president could not care less even if severe famine would strike Nigeria with persistence.
-In fact, it will give him an opportunity to bring out his “begging bowl” yet again for aid.
+No one can be blamed for taking the view that the president could not care less even if severe famine would strike Nigeria with persistence.
+It will allow him to bring out his “begging bowl” yet again for aid.
 National Hunger is good for aid seeking but that is no blessing.